learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

-## Select the name and mass of each planet whose mass is less than or equal to 1.00
+## Select the name and color of each planet that has more than 10 moons

 ```python